tdukai/bimo/README.md

 |unbind(callback)|Execute unbind() methods on each member of the binds hash table of Bind objects.
 If callback is specified it will be called after binding process is completed|
 |run('methodName')|Expose method to specify any method as string to executed on all bind objects, example bind() is syntax sugar on run('bind') or unbind() on run('unbind')|
 |init(container, model, config, defaults)|Method to add ability to initalize a binder object outside of the constructor.|

+>##### Note: if you are using multiple level object (multiple models) then use multiple binders also.
+Each model you want to connect to HTML controls should have it's own binder object.

 Sample data:
 ```javascript